 PROVIDER NAME/ADDRESS: Contact Person Phone Number Provider Number Date Submitted Name of item or supply Manufacturer Provide a brief description Procedure (CPT or HCPCS) code.
-(Indic ate if there is no HCPCS code for th ne item) Can an existing HCPCS code from the f ee schedule cover this item?
-YES No Explain Did this item replace another supply p eviously used for the medical con dition?
-YES No If yes, explain reason for change (exam exacerbation of the patient's conditior e packaged item?
-Is there potential to alleviate an Diagnostic indication(s).
+(Indica te if there is no HCPCS code for the item) Can an existing HCPCS code from the fe e schedule cover this item?
+YES No Explain Processing Control of the Control of Did this item replace another supply pro eviously used for the medical condition?
+YES No If yes, explain reason for change (exam) exacerbation of the patient's condition ed item?
+Is there potential to alleviate an • , Diagnostic indication(s).
 Duration and frequency of use.
-Proposed advantages of the new care, service, or supply.
-Estimates of charges for the requested coverage (charge billed to Medicaid by your agency) Actual cost and source Does Medicare and/or another insurance company cover this?
-YES No (Attach verification, if available) No Extent to which the requested coverage is currently in use in North Carolina (if known) porting data from research studies This request of can be submitted by the provider or the e beneficiary via the provider.
+Duration and frequency of use.
+Proposed advantages of the new care, s service, or supply.
+Estimates of charges for the requested coverage (charge billed to Medicaid by your agency) Actual cost and source Form I Form I Does Medicare and/or another insurant (Attach verification, if available) ce company cover this?
+YES is a second of the second of t Extent to which the requested coverage e is currently in use in North Carolina (if kr nown) Attach any supporting data from research studies, peer-reviewed journals, etc.

+This request can be submitted by the provider or the beneficiary via the provider.